music

 Majid Jordan: The Most Underrated R&B Duo Working Today

 There is a particular cruelty in being very good at something within the orbit of someone who is transcendently famous.
 Majid Jordan, the Toronto R&B duo of Majid Al Maskati and Jordan Ullman, have spent over a decade making some of the most sophisticated, beautifully produced R&B music in the world.
-And for most of that decade, the first line of every article about them has mentioned Drake.
+For most of that decade, the first line of every article about them has mentioned Drake.

 The Sound